 Post Operative Physiotherapy

 Techniques in surgery have improved massively in recent years, and we are lucky to have some amazing surgeons in Edinburgh and the Central belt.
 But often the outcome of your surgery will depend on what you do after the operation.
-You can have the best surgeon on the planet, but if you don’t follow a well structured rehabilitation programme after your operation, you might not get the result you are looking for.
-Most surgeries will have recommended evidence based physiotherapy protocols that if adhered to provide the best framework for a good recovery.
-We have access to these and we are used to following them.
-Often your surgeon will have special instructions regarding the way you are progressed and close communication is helpful in this situation.
+Post operative Physiotherapy should follow a well structured rehabilitation programme or you might not get the result you are looking for.
+Most surgical procedures will have recommended evidence based physiotherapy protocols that if adhered to will provide the best framework for a good recovery.
+Physis Physiotherapy have access to these and we are used to following them.
+Often your surgeon will have special instructions regarding the way you are to be progressed and close communication is helpful in this situation.

 Here are some of the common elective surgical procedures we are used to dealing with: